ngthanhtin/blog/content/rl/2021-02-02-Instruction-Navigation.md

 <p align="center">
   <img src="/blog/img/instruction_navigation/policy.png">
 </p>
-Và cuối cùng đó là policy learning part, đó là thuật toán A3C.
+The policy learning will help the agent make decision which direction is going on.
+In this paper, the author use A3C, which is a well-known but simple reinforcement learning algorithm.

 <section id="4.
 Application">
 <b>5.
 Application</b>
 </section>
-This algorithm can be applied to robotics, tuy nhiên, thuật toán vẫn còn hạn chế ở chỗ chỉ đang handle những câu instruction ngắn, dễ hiểu, thuật toán vẫn chưa được tối ưu.
+This algorithm can be applied to robotics, however, this stll have some limits such as only handling short, and simple instructions.

 <section id="5.
 Reference">
 <b>6.
 Reference</b>